Diamondbacks score 3 in 13th inning to beat Rockies 10-8

 Arizona placed right-handed reliever Joakim Soria on the 10-day injured list with a left calf strain, retroactive to Monday.
 Soria was hurt covering first base against San Diego on Sunday.

 “It’s severe enough that he is going to be out 10 days.
-We were hoping that it would be a day-to-day but that wasn’t the case,” manager Torey Lovullo said.
+We were hoping that it would be a day-to-day but that wasn’t the case,” Lovullo said.
 “He’s got 10 days to recuperate and we’ll re-evaluate at that point or as we’re getting closer to that day.”

 The Diamondbacks activated Peacock from the taxi squad and he made his big league debut when he pitched the 11th inning.